How to Teach Sculpture in Key Stage 2

 The National Curriculum Sketching lines and marks to help plan the scale and shape of the object you are drawing… are minimal and use the word ‘sculpture’ with an example of ‘clay’.
 But working in three dimensions has many opportunities for creative work within the art curriculum.
 You can create 3D art from so many Something that is not the same as something else materials, and there are some great examples of this in the Key Stage 2 Kapow Primary lessons, using recycled materials (bottle tops) when celebrating sculptural creations inspired by El Anatsui, or creating messages with card and paper as the artist Sokari Douglas Camp does.

-What materials do I need to teach sculpture in Key Stage 2?
+What materials do I need to teach A 3D (solid) piece of artwork. in Key Stage 2?

-There are many low cost materials that can be used for sculpture, including;
+There are many low cost materials that can be used for A 3D (solid) piece of artwork., including;

 - balsa wood

 - tapes to join and The form of an object..

 - Plastic bottles are a great resource too as they can be safely used to make all sorts of interesting shapes and designs in 3D form.

 Storage can be an issue with 3D work so make sure that you photograph work and process so that children can have a record in their sketchbooks to put next to their sketches and designs for their sculptures.
 They will willingly take their final creations home to share in the home gallery space!

 Clay is a lovely ‘hands on’ The practical knowledge we gain after partaking in an event or occurrence…. for young people, just think of those wonderful moments growing up when you created with plasticine, play dough, and mud.
 Clay work can be low relief A 3D (solid) piece of artwork., such as tiles, or modelling and building The form of an object. and form with clay, such as a container or pot or piggy A company that looks after your money and gives you money loans that you have to pay back….